BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * Darts and Spikers drop far less frequently in the E-Tech pools.  *(I suspect this might annoy some folks; I could probably be convinced to undo that)*
+* Lootable Container Changes:
+  * "Regular" treasure chests will always provide at least blue-rarity gear, and has a decent chance of including stuff from the legendary pools.
+  * "Epic" treasure chests have an extremely high probability of dropping from the legendary pools.
+  * Dice Chests (from the Tiny Tina DLC) will have a small chance of containing legendary loot on a "very high" roll.
+  * Captain Scarlett DLC and Big Game Hunt DLC endgame chests were converted to Epic chests.
+  * Non-Mimic chests from Dragon Keep DLC will partially pull from the Epic chest pool as well.
+  * When lockers spawn gear, they will always be blue-rarity.  *(Previously lockers had a chance to spawn even legendaries, so some could potentially see this as a drawback)*
 * Makes Eridium drop 3x more often
 * Makes Torgue Tokens more numerous when dropped
-* Bosses are guaranteed to drop as many items from their legendary/unique pool as are in that pool.
+* Boss drop pools are generally improved, and bosses are guaranteed to drop as many items from their unique drop pool as are in that pool.
-  * Bosses with just a single unique/legendary drop will therefore be guaranteed to drop that item.
+  * Bosses with just a single unique drop will therefore be guaranteed to drop that item.
   * If a boss has more than one in their drop pool, you may get duplicates of one rather than one of each.
-* Raid Bosses will drop better loot, and will drop as many legendary/unique/etc items as are in their pool.
-(Seraph Crystal drops are increased as well, and Guardians will drop Seraph Crystals even in Normal mode).
+* Raid Bosses will drop better loot, and will drop as many unique items as are in their pool.
+* Seraph Crystals will drop from Seraph Guardians even in Normal mode, and the amount of Seraph Crystals have been increased.
 * Fixes/Changes to some enemies' drop pools:
+  * Badasses are guaranteed to drop some loot
+  * Chubby drop pool has been improved
   * Some "Badass" enemies weren't actually pulling from the badass drop pool, which has been fixed:
     * Badass Boroks